By Kayleen White

 Modern wastewater treatment has its origins in concerns over public health and, to some extent, public amenity.
 On one level, it was about avoiding odour and aesthetic problems.
 On a more immediate level, it was about continuing to meet public health needs.

 As an example, two of our projects return bio-solids to agricultural areas, which is a nice close to the nutrient cycle.
-When the initial treatment is anaerobic, this approach can also be combined with power generation and the use of struvite precipitation processes, which allows the use of a far higher quality nutrient by-product.
-More development on these is underway and can be investigated in depth from papers presented at the recent OzWater19 conference.
+When the initial treatment is anaerobic, this approach can also be combined with power generation and the use of struvite precipitation processes, which allows for a far higher quality nutrient by-product.